Featured Article

 What it looks like: The tongue appears puffy or enlarged, with scalloped edges where it presses against the teeth.
 The color is often pale.

-What it means in TCM: Teeth marks indicate Spleen Qi deficiency with dampness retention.
-In winter, this pattern intensifies because:
+What it may mean in TCM: Teeth marks may suggest Spleen Qi deficiency with dampness retention.
+In winter, this pattern can be discussed when:

 • Cold weather weakens the Spleen’s transforming function